arsantiagolopez/instaccounts/README.md

 <div align="center">
     <img src="https://i.ibb.co/qCnvKG8/logo.png" />
     <a href="https://tryflavors.com" style="color: #303030;"><h1>Instaccounts</h1></a>
-    <h4>Instaccounts is a solution to organically grow your instagram.
-Manage multiple accounts, interact with target audiences, preview posts, and much more.</h4>
+    <h4>Instaccounts is the Swiss Army knife of social media management.
+It offers key tools to help you stay organized as you organically grow your Instagram presence, such as managing multiple accounts, curating future posts, interacting with target audiences, and much more.  </h4>
 </div>

 <div align="center">